OWASP/owasp-mastg/weaknesses/MASVS-PRIVACY/MASWE-0112.md

 The impact of users lacking control over their data:

-- **Loss of User Trust**: Users losing trust in the application, leading to reputational damage and potential loss of business.
+-**Loss of User Trust**: Users losing trust in the application, leading to reputational damage and potential loss of business.
--**Gain Privileges**: Users cannot manage, delete, or modify their data, leaving them vulnerable to potential misuse or unauthorized access.
+-**Loss of Control**: Users cannot manage, delete, or modify their data, leaving them vulnerable to potential misuse or unauthorized access.

 ## Mitigations